silencer00001/bitcoin-core-0.10.0-addrindex/README.md

 ##Q&A

+**NOTICE**:
-**NOTICE**: On Jan 9, 2015 Counterparty started reccommending deterministically built binaries from [this Github repo](https://github.com/btcdrak/bitcoin/releases/tag/addrindex-0.10.0).
-Information below will remain because:
+* On Jan 9, 2015 Counterparty started reccommending deterministically built binaries from [this Github repo](https://github.com/btcdrak/bitcoin/releases/tag/addrindex-0.10.0).
-* How-to information is relevant and not necessarily available elsewhere.
-Instructions below apply to my binaries but because they're built from the same repository as the reccommended packages, they should be helpful to those who use reccommended binaries as well.
+* Because of issues following a recent OpenSSL update (see [this](http://sourceforge.net/p/bitcoin/mailman/message/33221963/) discussion), it may be a good idea to see how that plays out and maybe use recommended binaries from the link above (once they get updated).
+Counterparty users should follow the official advice when deciding to upgrade/change their OpenSSL, Bitcoin Core or Counterparty code.
-* I intend to provide a Raspbian package and keep the page updated with Counterparty-related information.
+* Information below will for now remain available because these are packages and not just binaries and I intend to keep the page up to date.

 **Q: What's this?**